Simulation of electric vehicle movement

 This example will demonstrate the simulation of the movement of an electric vehicle.

 The movement of an electric vehicle and its inertia are described by the block Electric vehicle.
-The left port of this unit receives the resulting force from two pairs of wheels connected to gearboxes and electric motors that convert and generate torque.
+The resulting force from two pairs of wheels connected to gearboxes and electric motors that convert and generate torque comes to the left port of this unit.
 The air resistance force described by the subsystem of the same name is applied to the right port.

 The main parameters of the model: